-When you’re self-employed you need to have 2 years of federal income tax returns in order to qualify.
+When you’re self-employed you need to have 2 years of federal income tax returns to qualify.
 The lender will average the 2 years of returns on most loan programs.
 This means you must have 2 years of showing taxable income on paper after expenses.
 However, there are some caveats you should be aware of.
-One of those caveats is if you’ve been filing self-employed for the most recent last 5 years, only 1 year of the most recent income tax return is needed in order to qualify.
-It goes without saying that the tax returns need to be filed and IRS validated.
+One of those caveats is if you’ve been filing self-employed for the most recent last 5 years, only 1 year of the most recent income tax return is needed to qualify.
+The tax returns need to be filed and IRS validated.
 The mortgage company you’re working with will do what’s called a tax validation.
 They’ll ask you to complete a 4506 form which allows them to scrub the tax returns you provided against.
 They can sign off on the tax transcripts and they can only come from having your tax returns specifically processed via IRS.

-So, let’s say for tax purposes you’ve been filing a schedule C, which is the most common type of self-employment business sole proprietor as an individual.
-This is the easiest income to qualify.
+So, let’s say for tax purposes you’ve been filing a Schedule C, which is the most common type of self-employment business sole proprietor as an individual.
+This is the easiest income to qualify for.
 It also has the highest tax exposure in terms of taxation directly proportionate to the income that you report on your net profit after deductions.
-If you were to go start a company and pay yourself a salary, it’s critical that you don’t bleed your company dries.
-Or make your company negative from an accounting balanced standpoint in order to pay yourself a salary.
-The reason for this is because if you’re essentially paying yourself a salary or any monthly income from a company that has no real revenue to support having that income.
-Meaning you’re avoiding paying taxes is paying taxes at the expense of also not being able to qualify for financing.
+If you were to go start a company and pay yourself a salary, you mustn’t bleed your company dries.
+Or make your company negative from an accounting balanced standpoint to pay yourself a salary.
+The reason for this is that if you’re essentially paying yourself a salary or any monthly income from a company that has no real revenue to support having that income.
+This means you’re avoiding paying taxes is paying taxes at the expense of also not being able to qualify for financing.
 Please note, always make sure to seek the proper tax advice for your unique situation.
-However, it goes without saying, more than likely, in order to qualify for financing, it’s gone to put you in the cross hairs with your accountant who is trying to help you get all your allowable deductions.
+However, more than likely, to qualify for financing, it’s gone to put you in the cross hairs with your accountant who is trying to help you get all your allowable deductions.
 Just because you can take allowable deductions does not necessarily mean that you should as it will drive your income down.
 When it comes to qualifying for mortgage income to offset a liability payment i.e., a mortgage payment is critical.
 So, the solutions that you have are as follows:

-1. Pay the taxes associate with the income that you’re reporting and don’t try to take unnecessary deductions to drive your liability down if you’re trying to purchase or refinance a home.
+1. Pay the taxes associated with the income that you’re reporting and don’t try to take unnecessary deductions to drive your liability down if you’re trying to purchase or refinance a home.